 The firmness of memory foam can be affected by the heat.
 While this will not have an impact on most people, if you live in an area of the world that experiences a very hot climate – you need to be aware of how it can affect a memory foam mattress.

 When a memory foam mattress gets hot it affects its natural viscoelastic state – and the mattress becomes a little softer than normal.
 And the opposite is true for cold climates.
 If the mattress becomes particularly cold – it will feel firmer than it would at regular room temperature.
+Something worth considering when weighing up the pros and cons of foam mattress.

 WHAT IS A MEMORY FOAM MATTRESS?